 Closed versus open fractures

-In a closed fracture the skin has not been broken.
-In an open fracture the skin has been breached and the potential exists for the introduction of bacteria.
-The clinician may be reluctant to use metal fixation in the case of an open fracture until the skin is healed and all risk of infection has passed.
+Open fractures carry the risk of introduction of bacteria, in which case the clinician may be reluctant to use metal fixation until the skin is healed and all risk of infection has passed.

 Fixation of undisplaced patellar fracture

 If the broken bits are not displaced, it may be possible just to immobilise the knee and wait for union of the patellar fragments.
-The issue, though, is that the joint will be stiff once any plaster has been removed, and regaining range of motion will be challenging.

 Instead the surgeon may use cannulated screws and/or modified anterior tension band wiring.
 Cannulated screws are hollow inside and can be slipped over a guide wire which is drilled through the fragments.
 Modified anterior tension band wiring comprises two parallel wires, with a figure-of-eight cable wrapped around them.